Skip to content

 1. Check the channel's pairing status in your dashboard

-2. Wait 2 minutes -- The connection may be re-establishing after a restart
+2. Wait 2 minutes.
+The connection might be re-establishing after a restart

 If all channels stop working simultaneously, the issue is likely with the instance itself.
 Check the dashboard for status changes.